 Christmas tree on the Medicine Bow-Routt National Forests, with a

 permit.
-In 2015, Permits are $10 per tree with a maximum of five per
+Last reported cost for a permit was $10 per tree with a maximum of five per

 Bureau of Land Management Cheyenne Office, (307) 775-6256, 5353 N